darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 You can delete a user-defined shortcut mapping by defining it a second time against the same widget.
 If you attempt to reallocate an existing shortcut to a new action, you will be notified of the conflict and asked whether you wish to replace the existing shortcut.

+Finally, if you scroll with your mouse wheel while in visual mapping mode (without pressing any other buttons/keys) when hovering over a slider, this will change the default speed for that slider -- scroll up to increase and down to decrease.
+Once you have made this change, normal mouse scrolls over that slider will change its value with the adjusted speed.

 ## shortcut mapping screen

 The most flexible way to create shortcuts is by using the shortcut mapping screen, which can be accessed from the global preferences dialog or by left-clicking in visual mapping mode.
 This screen allows access to all available actions, including some that are not directly linked to a UI widget.